waffle-iron/sysiphos/README.md

 # Sysiphos

 A graph-based task scheduler.
-It allows to execute JSON-defined workflows in with `cron`-like schedules, while providing an API and UI for an easy operations.
+It allows to execute JSON-defined workflows in with `cron`-like schedules, while providing an API and UI for easy operations.

 ### Example